akamicah/voidboy/README.md

 - **DirectoryService.Shared** - Shared components required by the other layers of the application
 - **DirectoryService.Tests** - Testing environment which houses integration and endpoint tests.

+# API V1 Schema
+This project aims to implement support for the already existing API schema defined and implemented in: https://github.com/overte-org/overte-metaverse

+In future V2 will be designed to further standardise the API.

 # Running Locally